-Today is June 22 and the Navigate the Chaos question to consider is “do you seek to understand before responding?”
+Today is June 22 and the Navigate the Chaos question to consider is “how often do you maintain strong opinions weakly held?”
 For those navigating the chaos and practicing the art of living well, they understand their way is just one of the many paths available.
 Translating one’s dreams into reality leaves little time to mandate a strict path for others to follow.
 Instead, navigating the chaos of life requires one to understand before responding, judging, or criticizing.
 It would be difficult to practice the art of living well if you go around criticizing how people are living their lives.
 Possessing strong opinions weakly held is a common practice among many who practice the art of living well.

 Successful people who navigate the chaos and practice the art of living well seek to understand the actions of others before commenting, reacting, or judging.
 Navigating the chaos and practicing the art of living well requires one to have a curious mind.
 The advent of social media, however, has made it far too easy for people to comment, react, or judge without spending a moment of time to reflect upon what it is they just saw, heard, or read.
 In short, we often lack curiosity for we are too busy commenting, reacting, or judging.
 There are countless examples of people commenting, reacting, or judging before understanding the actions of others.